wp-plugins/silence-is-golden-guard/trunk/readme.txt

 if you wish to help me with this plugin translation I very appreciate it.
 Please send your language .po and .mo files to vladimir@shinephp.com email.
 Do not forget include you site link in order I can show it with greetings for the translation help at shinephp.com, plugin settings page and in this readme.txt file.

 == Special Thanks to ==
 You are welcome!
-Help me with plugin translation, share with me new ideas about it further development and link your site will appear here.
+Help me with plugin translation, share with me new ideas about it further development and link to your site will appear here.

 == Changelog ==
 = 1.0 = 16.03.2010